brianisom/brianisom.github.io/_pages/about.md

 I am deeply interested in the world of energy and environmental economics, where I have researched topics ranging from the effect of institutions on water price and allocation to the impact that wildfire smoke has on solar electricity production.

 I love to spend my free time out hiking and fishing in the mountains of Utah, reading, woodworking, and learning new coding methods and languages.
-Please take a look around, and feel free to reach out to me via email or any of the social media accounts linked below!
+Please take a look around and feel free to reach out to me via email or any of the social media accounts linked below!